-SAFMC Fishery Ecosystem Plan II (FEP II) and this supporting Implementation Plan are considered active and living documents.
-The Implementation Plan will be reviewed and updated periodically.
-The current Implementation plan is scheduled to be adopted by the Council in December 2017.
-The following schedule will support the Council's response to emerging issues by engaging their advisors and regional experts in monitoring the habitat conservation, research, and ecosystem-based actions presented in the implementation plan.
+SAFMC Fishery Ecosystem Plan II (FEP II) and this supporting FEP II Implementation Plan (Plan) are considered active and living documents.
+The Plan will be reviewed and updated periodically.
+The current Plan is scheduled to be adopted by the Council in December 2017.
+The following monitoring schedule will support of the Council's response to emerging issues by engaging their advisors and regional experts in monitoring the habitat conservation and ecosystem-based actions presented in the Plan.

 Council staff, in cooperation with NOAA Fisheries staff and regional partners, will monitor habitat conservation and ecosystem actions specified in the FEP II Implementation Plan.
-During the spring Habitat and Ecosystem Advisory Panel meeting, Council staff will provide an overview of progress.
-In addition, The Advisory Panel will, as new policy statements are adopted, develop associated actions for inclusion into the implementation plan.
+During the spring Habitat and Ecosystem Advisory Panel (AP) meeting, Council staff will provide an overview of progress.
+In addition, The AP will develop associated actions for inclusion into the Plan as new policy statements are adopted

-During their spring meeting in 2021and every three years following, the Habitat Protection and Ecosystem Based Management Advisory Panel will engage regional experts as needed, to determine whether additional actions addressing council policies should be added to the implementation plan.
+During their spring meeting in 2021 and every three years following, the AP will engage regional experts on an as needed basis to determine whether additional actions addressing council policies should be added to the implementation plan.
 The Council's Habitat Protection and Ecosystem Based Management Committee will review, revise and refine those recommendations for Council consideration and approval for inclusion into the implementation plan.